-- 1. The roxygen2 package is now being used exclusively for documentation of functions in ggplot2.
+- The roxygen2 package is now being used exclusively for documentation of functions in ggplot2.
 The practical advantage of roxygen2 is that it encourages self-documentation of a function as it is being developed. - 2.
 A start has been made in applying unit testing to functions in ggplot2 and its derivative packages using the testthat package.
 As more people contribute to the project, testing code in advance becomes increasingly important.
 It is also a way of making sure that past bugs are fixed and a means of preventing future bugs.
 This should make code more reliable even as the functionality of the package grows over time. - 3.
 In a major design change, the core code of the package is gradually being rewritten in S3 as a replacement for the proto package, which, quite frankly, few R programmers know well.
 This decision is expected to encourage more developers to join the project and, incidentally, to make the code run a bit faster. - 4.
 Another major design decision which will have more visible impact in the future is that of disaggregating the code in ggplot2 into packages of related functions, so that eventually, ggplot2 will be more like a control center of sorts that picks up necessary pieces from satellite packages and organizes them into a graphic in ggplot2.
 The goal, however, is more ambitious: certain satellite packages should also work with other graphics engines, including base graphics and the lattice package.
 The scales package, for example, falls in this category.

-Legend and colorbar guides
+2 Legend and colorbar guides

 Control over legends is greatly expanded in version 0.9.0, largely due to the efforts of Kohske Takahashi.
-The two functions that will be discussed in this section are guide\legend() and guide\colorbar().
+The two functions discussed in this section are guide\legend() and guide\colorbar().
 We discuss these first because they will be used extensively in the sections to follow.

 In the grammar of graphics, there are two types of guides: scale guides and annotation guides.
 In the former group lie positional guides, discussed in section 6, and legends, discussed herein.
 Legends are associated with aesthetics corresponding to plot attributes such as color, fill color, size, line type or plotting character shape.
 One can still use the scale\\() functions as before (e.g., scale\fill\manual() or scale\colour\brewer()), but the new functions provide a user with more control over aspects of the legend display.
 Both functions have numerous examples in their respective help pages that illustrate each argument at least once.
-We will show a few that may occur commonly in practice.
+We will show a few that may occur commonly in practice in the following two subsections.
+Bear in mind that legend guides are meant to be associated with discrete-valued aesthetics while colorbar guides are meant to correspond to continuous-valued aesthetics.